ruggeri/architecture_lecture/illustrator_files/QUESTIONS.md

 01. So we talked about how JOIN queries don’t necessarily scale.
 What did we suggest doing about it?
 02. Why might it make sense to denormalize?
 When is that worth it?
-03. What is NoSQL mean?
+03. What does NoSQL mean?
 What are the pros/cons of SQL vs NoSQL?
-04. What are ACID?
+04. What is ACID generally?
+(Not each letter yet).
 05. What is the D for?
 06. What is the C for?
 07. What is the A for?
 What’s an example of a classic atomic